 Afro-Caribbean’s: Discrimination, behavioural issues and learning disorders

 I focus here on the discrimination of specifically African children within the British school system.
-African children are discriminated against, stereotyped and failed by the system when it comes to behaviour and achievement in British schools.
-Bernard Coard who previously in a book raised awareness of the racist tactics teachers would employ to remove black students such as sending them to special schools/disproportionately diagnosing black students with learning disorders (Coard:1971), notes the racist policies, poor black self- image, racist curriculum and destructive low teacher expectations as his motivation (Coard:2005).
+African children are discriminated against, stereotyped and failed by the system regarding behaviour and achievement in British schools.
+Bernard Coard who previously in a pamphlet raised awareness of the racist tactics teachers would employ to remove black students such as sending them to special schools/disproportionately diagnosing black students with learning disorders (Coard:1971), notes the racist policies, poor black self- image, racist curriculum and destructive low teacher expectations as his motivation (Coard:2005).
 These are factors prevailing in schools today which typically disproportionately target students of African descent.
 Coard writes,

 ‘What is particularly important to note is that the children of the 1960’s and 1970’s whom the British education system failed are the parents and grandparents of today’s children — large numbers of whom are being suspended and “excluded” from schools, or placed in “special units” or streams.
 For many reasons true then as now, black boys were affected far more than black girls.
 The lesson to be learned for today’s problems in the school system is that they were “hatched” decades ago, in the previous two generations.
 When society fails one generation of children, it lays the foundations for similar, even worse failures in the generations to follow.
 We human beings “inherit” not only through our genes, but often also from our social circumstances.’
 (Coard: ibid)